 Why You Should Trust Us

-We've been testing baby gear and products for kids and pregnancy for more than eight years.
+We've been testing baby gear and products for kids and pregnancy since 2012.
 We buy every product we test and make recommendations based on our hands-on testing results.
-Wendy Schmitz, a Senior Review Editor and mother of two boys, led the charge on this review of walkie-talkies for kids.
-At 8 and 10, Wendy's boys are the perfect age for walkie-talkie fun and enjoyed every minute of testing these cool toys and providing feedback.
+Wendy Schmitz, a Senior Review Editor, and mother of two boys, led the charge on this review of walkie-talkies for kids.
+At 8 and 10, Wendy's boys are the perfect age for walkie-talkie fun, and enjoyed every minute of testing these cool toys and providing feedback.
 We tested these products with children from 3-12 with a nighttime laser tag party for more feedback.
 Want to know which toy is best for kids?
-Give it to kids and see what happens.
+Give it to the kids and see what happens.
 We tested each set side-by-side for quality, ease of use, and range to find the best kids' walkie-talkies on the market.

 Analysis and Test Results

 Ease of Use

 Many walkie-talkies are similar; some are identical with a different brand name attached.
 However, some differences allow some competition to stand out for good and bad reasons.
 The best options for kids are those with fewer buttons that are easy to identify and fewer opportunities to press the wrong buttons accidentally.
 Suppose a walkie-talkie has too many buttons, or kids can accidentally change channels without intending to.
 In that case, they can quickly grow frustrated if the fun stops for repeated assistance from an adult.